Nexmo/station/_documentation/messages-and-workflows-apis/messages/overview.md

 $ echo $JWT
 ```

-### 3. Send a message with failover
+### 3. Send an SMS with Messages API

-Sending an message that failsover to another channel is straightforward.
-In this example we will send a Viber message that failsover to SMS.
-Sign up for an account and replace the following variables in the example below:
+Sending an SMS message with the Messages API is straightforward.
+Replace the following variables in the example below:

 Key | Description
 -- | --
 `NEXMO_APPLICATION_ID` |	The ID of the application that you created.
 `FROM_NUMBER` | The phone number you are sending the message from in [E.164](https://en.wikipedia.org/wiki/E.164) format.
 For example `447700900000`.
 `TO_NUMBER` | The phone number you are sending the message to in [E.164](https://en.wikipedia.org/wiki/E.164) format.
 For example `447700900000`.
-`VIBER_SERVICE_MESSAGE_ID` | Your Viber Service Message ID.
-[Find out more](#).

 | #### Prerequisites
 |